Can Retainers Move Teeth Back?

 Risks of Neglecting Retainer Use

-Potential for Teeth Shifting: Without consistent use of clear retainers, the risk of teeth reverting to their pre-treatment positions increases significantly.
+Potential for Teeth Shifting: Without the consistent use of clear retainers, the risk of teeth reverting to their pre-treatment positions increases significantly.

 Orthodontic Relapse: Neglecting to wear clear retainers as prescribed can lead to a need for re-treatment, which is both costly and time-consuming.